walles/barnklocka2/README.md

   Primary sort key is number of correct-on-first-attempt answers, secondary is how long it took.
 * Make the game 10 rounds
+* For the 10 rounds:
+  * 1, 2 and 3: Whole hours
+  * 4, 5: Half hours
+  * 6, 7: Quarters
+  * 8, 9: Five minute intervals
+  * 10: One minute intervals